dennis-park/slogo/README.md

 ###Known Bugs:
 ===
-As of 3/8/14: The ability to recognize comments is not yet implemented; multiple turtle commands are not yet implemented (the commands just execute on all existing turtles, rather than on user-selected turtles only); when commands are run, the user must add a new turtle in order to see the effects of the previous command.
+As of 3/8/14: Multiple turtle commands are not yet implemented (the commands just execute on all existing turtles, rather than on user-selected turtles only).